-3.1.3.2 Removal of Invasive Species
+3.1.3.2.
+Removal of Invasive Species

 Invasive species can be plants, animals, or other organisms.
 They can seriously impact the stability of streambanks and soil in the watershed.
-It is possible that invasive plants along the upper River Des Peres are contributing to streambank erosion and that removal of these plants would improve bank stability.
+It is possible that invasive plants along the upper River Des Peres are contributing to streambank erosion, which in a flood event can cause more soil and vegetation debris to move downstream, clogging infrastructure and causing greater flood damage.
+Removal of invasive plants would likely improve bank stability.
 Establishing non-invasive vegetation with a root structure that assists in reducing erosion would be beneficial.
 Detention Basins should be planted with non-invasive, native vegetation and routinely managed to limit the spread of invasive species.
 Likewise, the bare soil on newly constructed levees should be restored by planting a native seed mix.

-3.1.3.3 Constructed Wetlands
+3.1.3.3.
+Constructed Wetlands

-Constructed wetlands are human-made treatment systems that use the natural processes that take place in wetland vegetation and soils to improve water quality, create wildlife habitat, and in some cases provide recreation opportunities.
+Constructed wetlands are human-made treatment systems that use the natural processes that take place in wetland vegetation and soils to slow flood velocities, improve water quality, create wildlife habitat, and in some cases provide recreation opportunities.